 Promise

-object represents the eventual completion
+The Promise object represents the eventual completion

 (or failure) of an asynchronous operation and its resulting value.